treeverse/lakeFS/docs/contributing.md

    Make sure `(go env GOPATH)/bin` is in your `$PATH` (or at least, that the `statik` binary is).

-1. Clone the repository from https://github.com/treeverse/lakeFS
+1. Clone the repository from https://github.com/treeverse/lakeFS (gives you read-only access to the repository.
+To contribute, see the next section).
 1. Build the project:

    ```shell